 Abigail Seiler is media coordinator for Center for Food Safety and is responsible for developing strategy and content for press outreach across the organization’s programs.
 In addition to writing press releases, blogs, and other materials, Abigail manages the Center for Food Safety Twitter account @TrueFoodNow.
 Abigail earned an MA in Communication from the University of Maryland where she focused on the discourse of social movements around food and agriculture.
 Prior to that she earned an MA in Anthropology of Food from University of London’s School of Oriental and African Studies where she studied activism by farm workers across the globe.
-A Baltimore native, she graduated cum laude from the University of Maryland.
-Abigail volunteers for Common Good City Farm in Washington, DC, to assist with their social media as well as on the farm.
+A Baltimore native, she graduated cum laude from the University of Maryland and is a published author.

 As a CFS legal fellow, Aurora will focus on aquaculture, factory farming, and genetic engineering, among other sustainability and food safety issues.
 She holds a B.A. in linguistics from Reed College and a J.D. and certificate in environmental law from Lewis & Clark Law School.
 Aurora previously clerked for CFS and also has done environmental and animal protection litigation with Earthrise Law Center, the Humane Society of the United States, and the Animal Legal Defense Fund.